tarwn/lessthandot-hugo/blogs/content/posts/2009-09-13-cte-and-hierarchical-queries.md

 15          14          EditCategory Caption                               0           EditCategory Caption</pre>

 <p>
-  I need the output to look like this…. the indents are for readability only but the rows must be ordered in this sequence.
+  I need the output to look like this.... the indents are for readability only but the rows must be ordered in this sequence.
 </p>

 <pre lang="">